Kharmela Mindanao

 Storage

 The fourth component of your server is your storage.
-When deciding what kind of storage device you'll place in your server, you need to take note of how much storage space you need and what kind of drive you need.
+When deciding what kind of storage device you'll place on your server, you need to take note of how much storage space you need and what type of drive you need.

+How many gigabytes or terabytes do you need?
 Are you okay with the slower, more cost-effective traditional spinning disk?
-Or do you need the faster and modern SSDs, which also come at a higher cost?
+Or do you need the faster and more modern SSDs, which also come at a higher cost?

 Power Supply

 The fifth and last component is your power supply.
-For servers, we recommend dual power supplies, which offer you a backup in case one fails.
+Higher capacity power supplies equal higher price points.
+But for servers, we also recommend dual power supplies, which offer backup if one fails.

 BONUS: Warranty

 Technically, a warranty is not an essential part of a server.
 But it will be nice to have.
-Although it costs more, we recommend getting a five-year warranty from your vendor.
+Although it adds to the upfront price, we recommend getting a five-year warranty from your vendor.

 A warranty will save you headaches down the road if anything goes wrong with your components.